mendix/docs/content/en/docs/refguide/modeling/integration/web-services/testing-web-services-using-soapui.md

 ## 2 Preparation

-Before you can start with this how-to, make sure you have completed the following prerequisites.
+Before you start this how-to, make sure you have completed the following prerequisites.

 * Download and install [SoapUI](https://www.soapui.org/downloads/soapui.html)
 * Complete the how-to [Exposing a web service](/howto/integration/expose-a-web-service/)